 Vienna enjoys a pleasant climate where the summers are warm and dry, the winters crisp and cold.
 The huge mountain ranges to the west and the absence of a coastline are the biggest climatic influences on the city.

-And if you’re visiting at the end of December, you probably want the answer to this question: does it snow at Christmas?
+Oh, and if you’re visiting at the end of December, you probably want the answer to this question: does it snow at Christmas?